 \subsection{Defining the chiral limit}

 We start by determining what the best proxy for the quark mass is.
 Figure~\ref{fig:P_spectrum} shows the lowest lying state for the pseudoscalar channel.
 The left panel displays this as a function of the bare quark mass, the right panel as a function of the fake pion mass.
 By comparing the two panels, it is evident that the fake pion mass is the more suitable choice to define the massless limit as the bare quark mass suffers from large finite volume effects.
+Those are due to discretisation effects in the computation of the critical parameter $\kappa_c$ entering the definition of the {\it{bare subtracted}}~\footnote{In other words we are saying that data should be compared at fixed bare subtracted quark mass and that differs from the bare mass by a constant related to $\kappa_c$, which has, at finite lattice spacing, a rather strong dependence on the volume~\cite{Sommer:2003ne}.} quark mass (see Ref.~\cite{Sommer:2003ne} for a discussion in the case of QCD).
+In addition, in Ref.~\cite{Francis:2018xjd} it has been numerically shown, for the one-flavour $SU(2)$ gauge theory, that the definition of the massless point from the vanishing of the fake pion mass is consistent with the rigorous definition from the continuum relation between the topological susceptibility and the quark mass\footnote{In Ref.~\cite{Leutwyler:1992yt} the relation $\langle \nu^2 \rangle=\Sigma V m$ is in fact established first for one-flavour QCD and then for the case of several flavours.
+In the equation $\langle \nu^2 \rangle$ is the topological susceptibility, $\Sigma$ the fermion condensate and $V$ the four-dimensional volume.
+We see from the plot in Appendix~\ref{app:ensembles} that our data are in good qualitative agreement with that relation.}.
 In the following we therefore choose the fake pion mass to define the massless limit.